void-linux/void-docs/src/installation/guides/chroot.md

 This architecture must be compatible with your current operating system, but does not need to be the same.
-If your host is running an x86_64 operating system, any of the three architectures can be installed (whether the host is musl or glibc), but an i686 host can only install i686 distributions.
+If your host is running an x86_64 operating system, x86_64, x86_64-musl, or i686 architectures can be installed (whether the host is musl or glibc), but an i686 host can only install i686 distributions.

 Copy the RSA keys from the installation medium to the target root directory: